Luke Barker

 Second Cornet

 Sean began playing the Cornet at the age of seven for his local Church band.
 Upon turning eleven, Sean progressed to the Enderby Youth Band, soon occupying the Principal Cornet chair.
 Sean then moved on to the Enderby Senior Band, where he was appointed Principal Cornet.
-Sean was taught by Ian Porthouse and Richard Marshall at the Royal Birmingham Conservatoire and it was during this time that he joined Flowers Band and has enjoyed many performances at the British Open, National Finals as well as multiple performances abroad.

 second Cornet